ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 # Test Vectors

 This section includes test vectors for Origin Name encryption in {{encrypt-origin}}
-and Client's Origin Alias computation in {{anon-issuer-origin-id}}.
+and Client's Origin Alias computation in {{issuers-origin-alias}}.
 Test vectors for the token request and response protocol can be found in {{ISSUANCE}}.

 ## Origin Name Encryption Test Vector